vhorvat/master_thesis/docs/rpi_nrc.md

 ```

-### You can now follow everything else from their guide.
+### You can now follow everything else from NRC7394 RPi guide.

 While builiding kernel module, you will encounter errors.
-Fix them one by one if no .patch is provided a to bude kada bude.
+Fix them one by one if no .patch is provided.

 ## ROS2 Jazzy (prebuilt za Debian Bookworm)